March-Wind/squoosh-lint-staged/readme.md

 ## squoosh-lint-staged
-> designed for lint-staged usage with sensible defaults
+> designed for lint-staged usage with sensible defaults，but CLI calls are also supported.

 ## Installation
 ```